ruuuh20/trip-list/README.md

 Installation Guide
 To install and use this project, fork and clone the repo.
 Run 'rake start' to get the local servers running.
+To see samle data, run 'rake db:seed'.

 License
 The gem is available as open source under the terms of the MIT License.